enketo/enketo-express/doc/custom-widgets.md

 Custom Widgets
 ================

-Since version 1.53.0 it is possible to add your own widgets to Enketo Express without forking Enketo Express by following the steps below.
+Since version 1.53.0 it is possible to add your own widgets without forking Enketo Express by following the steps below.

 ### 1. Create your widget in its own repo

 See [this guidance](https://github.com/enketo/enketo-core#how-to-create-or-extend-widgets) for creating Enketo widgets.
-The simplest widget has just 1 file, either: a `[NAME}.js` or `[NAME].scss` file.
-If it has both (a common situation), make sure they have the same file name.
+The simplest widget has just 1 file, either: a `[NAME].js` or `[NAME].scss` file.
+If it has both (a common situation), make sure they have the same filename.

-An example of a custom KoBoToolbox widget (for a particular client) is [here](https://github.com/kobotoolbox/enketo-image-customization-widget).
+An example of a custom KoBoToolbox widget is [here](https://github.com/kobotoolbox/enketo-image-customization-widget).

 ### 2. Install your widget

-After installing enketo express, install your custom widget "manually".
+After installing Enketo Express, install your custom widget "manually".
 A convenient way may be to use npm with a github url, e.g.

 ```bash
 npm install https://github.com/kobotoolbox/enketo-image-customization-widget.git